shhschilling/visStatistics/README.md

 `library(visStatistics)`

 ## Installation from GitHub (always latest, developing version)
-1. Firstly, you need to install the devtools package.
-You can do this from CRAN.
-Invoke R and then type `install.packages("devtools")`
+1. Install the devtools package from CRAN.
+Invoke R and type `install.packages("devtools")`
 2. Load the devtools package.
 `library(devtools)`
-3. Install the package from the github- repository `install_github("shhschilling/visStatistics")`
+3. Install the package from the github-repository `install_github("shhschilling/visStatistics")`
 4. Load the package
 `library(visStatistics)`